PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Technical-Specification.md

 ### d.
 Privacy considerations

-We don't have any users data in our simulation, so the privacy isn't a probleme.
+We don't have any users' data in our simulation, so privacy isn't a problem.

 <br>